Gas networks simulation: Steady state analysis

 A gas network is in the steady state when the values of gas flow characteristics are independent of time and system described by the set of nonlinear equations.
 The goal of simple simulation of a gas network is usually that of computing the values of nodes' pressures, loads and the values of flows in the individual pipes.
-The pressures at the nodes and the flow rates in the pipes must satisfy the flow equations, and together with nodes' loads must fulfill the first and second Kirchhoff's laws.
+The pressures at the nodes and the flow rates in the pipes must satisfy the flow equations, and together with nodes' loads must fulfill Kirchhoff's laws for junctions and loops.

 There are a number of methods of analyzing the mathematical models of gas networks but they can be divided into two types as the networks, the solvers for low pressure networks and solvers for high pressure networks.

 The networks equations are nonlinear and are generally solved by some of Newton iteration; rather than use the full set of variables it is possible to eliminate some of them.
 Based on the type of elimination we can get solution techniques are termed either nodal or loop methods.